Atlantic Album Discography, Part 1

 ALS-124 - Waltzes of Vienna - Various Artists [1953]

-ALS-130 - Yancey Special - Jimmy And Mama Yancey [1952] How Long Blues/Make Me A Pallet On The Floor/Monkey Woman Blues/Four O'Clock Blues/Santa Fe Blues/Yancey Special
+ALR-130 - Yancey Special - Jimmy & Mama Yancey [1952] How Long Blues/Make Me A Pallet On The Floor/Monkey Woman Blues/Four O'Clock Blues/Santa Fe Blues/Yancey Special

-ALS-132 - Piano Panorama, Volume 3 - Barbara Carroll [1952] Taking A Chance On Love/'Tis Autumn/Love Of My Life/They Can't Take That Away From Me/The Lady's In Love With You/You Took Advantage of Me/Autumn In New York/My Funny Valentine
+ALR-132 - Piano Panorama, Volume 3 - Barbara Carroll [1952] Taking A Chance On Love/'Tis Autumn/They Can't Take That Away From Me/The Lady's In Love With You//You Took Advantage of Me/Autumn In New York/Love Of My Life/My Funny Valentine

-ALS-133 - Boogie-Woogie Interpretations - Meade Lux Lewis [1952] Pinetop's Boogie Woogie/Cow Cow Blues/Yancey Special/Mr. Freddie Blues/Albert's Blues/Jumpin' With Pete/Suitcase Blues/Honky Tonk Train Blues
+LP-133 - Meade Lux Lewis, Volume 1: Interpretations of the Great Boogie-Woogie Styles - Meade Lux Lewis [1952] Label uses ALS- prefix.
+Pinetop's Boogie Woogie/Cow Cow Blues/Yancey Special/Mr. Freddie Blues/Albert's Blues/Jumpin' With Pete/Suitcase Blues/Honky Tonk Train Blues

 ALS-141 - New Orleans Jazz By Wilbur DeParis and His Rampart Street Ramblers - Wilbur DeParis [1953] Tres Moutarde/The Pearls/Hindustan//Prelude In C# Minor/The Martinique/When The Saints Go Marching In

-ALS-144 - Johnny Hodges - Johnny Hodges [8/53] This is believed to be the last 10 inch record issued by Atlantic Records.
+ALR-144 - Johnny Hodges with Harry Carney - Johnny Hodges [8/53] This is believed to be the last 10-inch record issued by Atlantic Records.
+You're Driving Me Crazy/Sumpin' Jumpin' Around Here/Key Largo/Mountain Air//After Hours On Dream Street/Chile Con Carney/Triple Play/Why Was I Born

 ALS-401 - Romeo and Juliet Scenes - Eva LaGallienne and Richard Waring with King, Webster [1/51] Two record set.
 12 inch records.

-ALS-402 - Songs, Volume 1 - Mabel Mercer [1953] 10 inch record.
-Remind Me/Little Girl Blue/You Are Not My First Love/Hello Young Lovers/Just One Of Those Things/The End Of A Love Affair/Ivory Tower/The First Warm Day In May/Feuilles Mortes (Autumn Leaves)/Sunday In Savannah
+LP-402 - Songs by Mabel Mercer, Volume 1 - Mabel Mercer [1953] Remind Me/Little Girl Blue/You Are Not My First Love/Hello Young Lovers/Just One Of Those Things/The End Of A Love Affair/Ivory Tower/The First Warm Day In May/Feuilles Mortes (Autumn Leaves)/Sunday In Savannah

-ALS-404 - Fun with Mae Barnes - Mae Barnes [1953] 10 inch record.
-You Turned The Tables On Me/I Ain't Got Nobody/Rinka Tinka Man/I Ain't Gonna Be No Topsy/On The Sunny Side Of The Street//Old Man Mose/What Will The Neighbors Say/Laziest Gal in Town/Sweet Georgia Brown/Here Comes The Captain
+ALS-404 - Fun with Mae Barnes - Mae Barnes [1953] You Turned The Tables On Me/I Ain't Got Nobody/Rinka Tinka Man/I Ain't Gonna Be No Topsy/On The Sunny Side Of The Street//Old Man Mose/What Will The Neighbors Say/Laziest Gal in Town/Sweet Georgia Brown/Here Comes The Captain

 Back to the Atlantic Records Story